cieloarias/cmsi1010/lab05/README.md

 # Lab 05: Professional Yapping

 A program to generate nonsense sentences.
-Illustrates and dictionaries and 'random choices'.
+Illustrates lists and dictionaries and random choices.